rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 Scraping social media pages can yield not only some contact information to be used later, but can also help to map out communities in graph-theorethical way.
-Speaking in graph theory terms, a social media profile is a vertex and connections between them can be either undirected edges (e.g. Facebook friends) or directed edges (on account following or mentioning another).
+Speaking in graph theory terms, a social media profile is a vertex and connections between them can be either undirected edges (e.g. Facebook friends) or directed edges (one account following or mentioning another).

 Social network analysis